thebkht/capstone-robot-app/services/ROVY_BLE_README.md

 ### Core Functionality

-1. **Scan for ROVY devices** - Scans for BLE devices with names starting with "ROVY-"
+1. **Scan for JARVIS devices** - Scans for BLE devices with names starting with "JARVIS"
 2. **Connect to device** - Establishes BLE connection and discovers services/characteristics
 3. **Send Wi-Fi configuration** - Sends SSID and password as JSON to the robot
 4. **Monitor Wi-Fi status** - Subscribes to status notifications ("idle", "connecting", "connected", "failed")